Garnet Valley School District: History

 The Garnet Valley School System was formally organized on March 30, 1959.
 From school year '59-'60 to school year '62-'63, Garnet Valley existed as a Junior High School housed in the Old Concord Elementary School building on Bethel Road for Grades 7 through 9.
 Students were then sent to Media High School for Grades 10 through 12.
 The last class sent to Media High School was the Class of 1965, and the first class to graduate from Garnet Valley High School was the Class of 1966.

 In 2000, the Garnet Valley Middle School was selected as a Blue Ribbon School of Excellence by the United States Department of Education In both 1999 and 2001 Garnet Valley High School received the Blue Ribbon Award of Excellence from the Pennsylvania Department of Education.

 From 1993 to 2006, Garnet Valley was known as the fastest growing school district in the state of Pennsylvania.
 As a result, expansion for all of the schools was required.

 Elementary Schools (District Offices)

-In September 1997, Garnet Vally Elementary School opened.
+In September 1997, Garnet Valley Elementary School opened.
 In September 1999, a classroom wing across the back of the building, the "Reader's Park" courtyard, and the Garnet Valley Education Center, where the district's offices are located, were also opened.
 In September 2002, Bethel Springs Elementary School opened.
 In September 2006, Concord Elementary School was rebuilt at a new location.